-9The Silver Spring Networks mesh network connecting the smart meters and other devices has been proven to be available more than 99% of the time in the utility territories that have deployed [ugh!] the solution.
-The system has performed efficiently during storms and outages and assisted in outage restoration.
-Full-time staff is necessary to monitor the AMI network on a daily basis, as well as evaluate any network exceptions including unread meters or other issues with endpoint devices on the mesh network.
-The Hawaiian Electric Companies will utilize Silver Spring Networks’ services to monitor the software and communications network, especially when starting the implementation (such as during the Initial Phase).
+Figure 9: NIST Logical Domain Diagram of the Hawaiian Electric Companies

-AMI includes smart meters, a secure two-way communications network, and back office software databases and systems used to store, analyze and manage smart grid data including customer information systems (CIS), meter data management system (MDMS), remote operations, network connectivity, and device upgrades.
-Lessons learned from visiting utilities with smart grid implementations let us to the conclusion that an MDMS is required to manage and analyze the large volume of interval usage data collected from the smart meters.
+The Silver Spring Networks mesh network platform connecting the smart meters and other devices has a proven availability of more than 99%.
+The platform performs efficiently during storms and outages and assists in restoring outages.
+Full-time staff is necessary to monitor the AMI mesh network on a daily basis, as well as evaluate any network exceptions (such as unread meters or other issues with endpoint devices).
+The Hawaiian Electric Companies have used Silver Spring Networks’ services to monitor this software and communications network during the Demonstration Projects, and continue to rely on these services while planning its smart grid and during full implementation.

-The Hawaiian Electric Companies can control the smart meters from our offices, which allows us to complete certain service requests (like connecting and disconnecting power to a home) without making a service call.
-Through a software program called an Outage Management System (OMS), smart meters can help us identify outages and give us a visual representation of the outage’s severity, location, and restoration status, which creates patterns that can help us better handle future outages.
-An OMS lets our system operators track and resolve events by time, type, and duration; and they can use meter data logs to accurately report on and account for these outages and their restoration.
+AMI includes smart meters, a secure two-way communications network, and back office software databases and systems that store, analyze, and manage smart grid data.
+This data includes customer information systems (CIS), a Meter Data Management System (MDMS), remote operations, network connectivity, and device upgrades.
+Lessons learned from visiting utilities with smart grid implementations led us to the conclusion that an MDMS is required to manage and analyze the large volume of interval usage data collected from the smart meters.

 AMI uses the secure IPv6 network that employs wireless 900MHz radio frequency mesh technology.
 This wireless technology consists of: access points; routers enabling devices communicating over the radio frequency mesh network to connect to our IT infrastructure through wired or cellular connections; relays, which are repeater devices that extend the reach of the radio frequency signal; and intelligent endpoints (such as third-party smart meters outfitted with network interface cards from Silver Spring Networks).